boydmeredith/jbreda_kilosort/README.md

 ----------------------------------
 # TODO
-- adjust kilosort parameters to 'good' data & then reassess on 'bad' data
+- adjust kilosort parameters to 'good' data & then reassess on 'bad' data using data_screen.m
 - fill in step 7 of "running on spock" with function information. what is this function doing/how.
 What is it calling? (see below in 'running locally' for info for now)
-- clone rep note from emily: instead of `./function` it'd be `./GitHubFolder/function`
+- check what happens if there is already a trodes conf file in the directory- make a statement in fx if needed
+- add `tetrode_32_mdatobin.m` to kilosort_slurm
 ---
 - determine 'protocol' for phy
 - Post-processing